sedos-project/organization/docs/visitor/model/results.md

-Here, too, it can be observed that the demand of hydrogen has increased significantly over the years and plays an especially important role in the steel sector.
+Here, too, it can be observed that the demand of hydrogen will increase significantly over the years and plays an especially important role in the steel sector.
 This development in the steel sector is illustrated in detail in the following two diagrams, where the demand of the primary/secondary inputs of the respective processes is shown.

 [//]: # (both diagrams: sankey_steel_pri-sec-inputs_to_processes and then select the respective year)